What Does Ideal Teeth Alignment Look Like?

 Malocclusions of the Teeth or Jaw

-- Spacing, or when there are spaces between your teeth.
+Spacing, or gaps between your teeth

-- Class 1: The upper teeth slightly overlap the lower teeth, but it is considered normal.
+Class 1: The upper teeth slightly overlap the lower teeth, but it is considered normal.

-- Class 2: The upper jaw and teeth significantly overlap the lower jaw and teeth.
+Class 2: The upper jaw and teeth significantly overlap the lower jaw and teeth.

-- Class 3: The lower jaw and teeth jut in front of the upper jaw and teeth.
+Class 3: The lower jaw and teeth jut in front of the upper jaw and teeth.

 Options for Fixing Tooth Alignment Issues

 About a quarter of all adults don't like smiling because of their teeth.
 If a crowded, painful set of teeth keeps you from expressing your emotions, you can get help.
-Three main options exist.